 Sample Anti-Discrimination and Harassment Policies

-Not only do they enable an employer to make it clear to their employees that certain types of behavior are intolerable, they may also provide a defense for an employer should a lawsuit arise.
-However, if a written policy is in place, the employer must make sure that they follow it!
-If you are an employer, and you don't have these policies in the place, the following are sample policies that you might want to reference in drafting your own policy.
+Not only do they enable employers to make it clear to their employees that certain types of behavior are intolerable, they may also provide a defense for an employer should a lawsuit arise.
+However, if a written policy is in place, the employer must make sure to follow it.
+If you are an employer, and you don't have these policies in place, the following are sample policies that you might want to reference in drafting your own policy.

 Warning: These sample policies might not fully comply with particular state requirements, so make sure that you check your own state's laws or have an attorney review your policy before you hand it out to employees.

 An anti-discrimination policy could contain the following language: